prefer, you can order a “Beginner’s

 harm your paper, and it's

 re-usable over and over again.
-EASIER: buy "bulldog clips" to clip
+An easier way: buy "bulldog clips" to

 your paper to the board.
 Again, this is for later, and I can lend you